sandgardenhq/getting-started/local/README.md

 4. When the Dev Container finishes building, open another VS Code terminal and run `sand directors list` to confirm the process completed successfully - you should see an active Director listed.
 You should also see an active Director in the [Sandgarden Admin UI](https://app.sandgarden.com/infrastructure/directors).

-The Director service will be available at `http://localhost:8987` and visible in the [Sandgarden UI](https://app.sandgarden.com).
-Your workspace will be mounted and ready for workflow development.
+If a Director is active then your workspace will be mounted and ready for workflow development.
+Go to [the workflow directory](https://github.com/sandgardenhq/getting-started/workflow/README.md) in the `getting-started` repo and follow the ReadMe instructions there to try one of our pre-built workflows, or get started building your own project :)

 ## Docker Compose